mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### CO2 Emissions Data

 Emissions data is elusive.
-[The documentation](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report_files/Elec80_2.htm) does not list any emissions tables (as far as I can tell).
-However I have found region-level daily emissions data.
-There is also generator-level emissions intensity data, which you can join with 5-minute power data.
+The `GENUNITS` table contains emissions intensity per generator (which you can then join with power data to get emissions).
+I have found region-level daily emissions data in undocumented tables.
 The detail of where to find these undocumented files, and an example query is shown [later](#emissions-data).

 ## Understanding the Market Structure

-If you are already familiar with the market design, and just want to read about the data, skip ahead to the [next section](#where-is-the-documentation).
+If you are already familiar with the market design and just want to read about the data, skip ahead to the [next section](#where-is-the-documentation).

 Compared to other countries, Australia's electricity market is very simple.
 Other markets can feel like this: